 Subsystem Ctlsx contains a collection of controls e.g. Buttons, Captions, Fields, Tables.

-Ctlsx uses the services of Misc and CtlsxTables needs Excel 9.0.
+Ctlsx uses the services provided by Misc and CtlsxTables needs Excel 9.0.

 A..C | D..H | I..N | O..S | T..Z